Crestron/CH5ShellUtilitiesCli/src/cli/generate-page/README.md

 ## Understanding the generated code

-All template files are available in the folder `./ch5-shell-utilities-cli/src/cli/generate-page/templates`

 ### {page}.html

 The generated file consists of the following:

-1. Section Id - Based on the name of the page as expressed in the table above.
+1. Section - Based on the name of the page as expressed in the table above.
-2. Title - Generated based on name of the page.
-3. *div* tag - Styled with reference to the styles in {page}.scss file.

 ### {page}.js

 The generated file consists of the following:

 1. Page Module - Based on the name of the page as expressed in the table above.
-2. An onInit() method that gets called in the 'afterLoad' event listener.
+2. An onInit() method that gets called once the html-importsnippet is loaded.
-3. One public method getOutput()
-4. Returns public method.

 ### {page}.scss

 The generated file consists of the following:

 1. Id - Based on the name of the page as expressed in the table above.
 This must not be removed, and all css must be added inside this id.
-2. css selector .message-text for the *div* tag created in the generated html.

 ### {page}-emulator.json